Virtua Fighter 3: Development and release

 Yu Suzuki said the added characters, Aoi and Taka-Arashi, were inspired in part by a desire to introduce traditional Japanese martial arts to the Virtua Fighter series, which had previously been dominated by Chinese martial arts.

 During the game's beta testing at the Sega Joyopolis Arcade in Tokyo, players waited in line six to eight hours for one round of combat.
 By this time the development was focused on fine-tuning the timing of the moves and sensitivity of the buttons.

 Yu Suzuki announced a Sega Saturn port at a late 1996 press conference (the same conference at which Fighters Megamix was unveiled), elaborating that AM2 research had been studying Virtua Fighter 3 for the past few months and had at last determined that it was possible to create a Saturn port comparable to the arcade version.
 To facilitate the conversion, AM2's Research and Development labs spent some months working on a 3D accelerator cartridge for the Saturn, but the cartridge was canceled for undisclosed reasons.
 Sega officials nonetheless stated that Virtua Fighter 3 would be ported to the Saturn with or without the upgrade cartridge.
 According to insiders, this cartridge was being designed by Lockheed Martin Corporation and based on the same Real3D chipset used in their upcoming 3D accelerator card for PCs that was being done in collaboration with Silicon Graphics and Intel (and based on years of experience on the docking simulations of the Apollo CSM with NASA).
 Staff from Core Design claimed to have seen the completed 3D accelerator cartridge in action during an early 1997 visit to Sega of Japan, running a demo of the Saturn version of Virtua Fighter 3 with two playable characters.

 Virtua Fighter 3tb

-Virtua Fighter 3tb is an update version of Virtua Fighter 3 that features battles between teams of various fighters (the "tb" stands for "team battle"), who fight each other one at a time, as well new moves and other tweaks.
+Virtua Fighter 3tb is an updated version of Virtua Fighter 3 that features battles between teams of various fighters (the "tb" stands for "team battle"), who fight each other one at a time, as well new moves and other tweaks.
 This "team battle" version was later released on Sega's Dreamcast console, being one of its launch games, becoming one of the best-selling Dreamcast games in Japan.
-Virtua Fighter 3 was intended to be a launch title for the Dreamcast in North America, but it was delayed.
-Although it did eventually come to North America, it wasn't nearly as successful as it was in Japan.
+It was intended to be a launch title for the Dreamcast in North America, but was delayed.
+An online arcade version of 3tb was released in 2023.
+Virtua Fighter 3tb is playable at in-game arcades in the 2024 video game Like a Dragon: Infinite Wealth. as well as in the 2025 release Like a Dragon: Pirate Yakuza in Hawaii.